 - 14.1.
-Music choices must suit the candidate's voice and range.
-Where a candidate is to sing the melody line only, it may be performed at treble or bass pitch; in all other sung items, the most appropriate voice part must be selected, and sung at the correct pitch. - 14.2.
-Candidates will be given somewhere to "warm up" before the exam, but a rehearsal keyboard will not usually be supplied. - 14.3.
+Music choices must suit the candidate's voice and range, with the following allowances: - 14.1.1.
+Where a candidate is to sing the melody line only, it may be performed at treble or bass pitch. - 14.1.2.
+Candidates may sing different voice parts across the prepared sung parts of the exam.
+For example, a candidate may sing the tenor part in one or more items whilst singing bass in other areas.
+This extends to pieces where there is a choice of 1st or 2nd parts, and also to those who might, for example, wish to sing bass and countertenor in different works.
+The candidate must inform the examiner before they start singing. - 14.1.3.
+For young, recently changed male voices, when a bass part is almost entirely within range but occasionally drops out of the bottom end of the range, an upward octave transposition is allowed.
+This is most likely to occur at cadence points at ends of phrases.
+The candidate must inform the examiner before they start singing. - 14.1.4.
+Music from the Baroque period or earlier may be transposed up or down a tone or a semi-tone without comment. - 14.2.
+Candidates will be given somewhere to "warm up" for 10 minutes before the exam, but a rehearsal keyboard will not usually be supplied. - 14.3.
 The candidate should be prepared to sing the whole of each sung item, as specified in the music lists.
 The accompaniment must be played on the piano. - 14.4.
 Pencilled rehearsal notes and information are permitted in the candidate's copies.
 Such notes must be limited to breathing and interpretation elements of that piece and may not be referred to in later sections of the examination - 14.5.
 An entry once deferred may be cancelled and the entry fee forfeited if the exam is not completed the second time.

-15. Comments and appeals
+15.Comments and appeals

 - 15.1.
 An appeals procedure is operated by RSCM Education, but initial reaction (good or bad) to the exam experience is welcome.
 The representative may email examsdesk@rscm.com (Subject title: Bronze/Silver/Gold exam comment) with the candidate's name, the date & venue, and giving details.
 This must be received within 7 days of the exam date. - 15.2.
-The appeals procedure is detailed in the appeals document which can be found on the RSCM website or emailed on request.

-- 15.3.A formal appeal must be made in writing by the representative, and the appeal fee paid (see online table of fees; refunded in full if the appeal result is successful).
+The appeals procedure is detailed in the appeals document which can be found on the RSCM website or emailed on request. - 15.3.
+A formal appeal must be made in writing by the representative, and the appeal fee paid (see online table of fees; refunded in full if the appeal result is successful).
 It must arrive not later than 14 days after the results have been issued and may encompass the relevant aspects of any initial concern (as expressed in the email, reg.
 15.1) and/or the exam result, but no afterthoughts will be entertained. - 15.4.
 The recording of the exam may be reviewed to help determine the strength of the case being made. - 15.5.
 The outcome of any appeal will normally be sent to the representative within three weeks from the date of receipt.
 The outcome of a successful appeal may be a new mark sheet (and certificate, if necessary) or the offer of a free re-examination, either of which terminate the appeal procedure, whether or not the latter is accepted.
 The appeal fee will be refunded in full if the appeal is successful.